php-fig/fig-standards/proposed/PSR-sql.md

 The intent of this guide is to avoid common mal practices with SQL handling in PHP.

+*Notice: Currently this Guide only intends to help on static queries and lacks of information on dynamic queries*

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].